 Largo Villa Peretti, 2, 00185 Roma RM

 +39 06 3996 7700

 3. Villa Giulia

-The National Etruscan Museum of Villa Giulia lies just across Villa Borghese from the eponymous Galleria Borghese but attractions a fraction of its tourists.
+The National Etruscan Museum of Villa Giulia lies just a short walk from Galleria Borghese but attracts a fraction of its tourists.
 This grand museum has an extensive collection of Etruscan artifacts and antiquities discovered in Lazio and Umbria, providing a fascinating glimpse into the history of the ancient civilization that proceeded the Romans.
 The most important work in the collection is a terracotta Sarcophagus of the Spouses from the 6th century BC that depicts a husband and wife reclining at a banquet in the afterlife, a truly evocative work that has survived through the millennia.
-Villa Giulia itself is one of the city’s most beautiful museums and is an excellent example of Mannerist architecture.
-Wander through the grounds to admire the incredible hemispherical painted loggia that looks onto a sunken nympheum, an ancient grotto devoted to water nymphs.
+Villa Giulia itself is among the city’s most properties and is an excellent example of Mannerist architecture.
+Wander through the grounds and be sure to wander beneath the incredible hemispherical painted loggia that looks onto a sunken nympheum, an ancient grotto devoted to water nymphs.

 Via di Villa Giulia, 9, 00196 Roma RM